babelfish-for-postgresql/babelfish_project_website/_usage/security.md

 These roles implement the SQL Server object ownership structure; they are maintained by the database, and should not be used for client connections.

 You can use `CREATE LOGIN` to create a new Babelfish login with access to all databases.
 Babelfish logins are implemented as PostgreSQL login roles of the same name.
-Note that Babelfish [provides limited support](/docs/usage/limitations-of-babelfish) for the `CREATE USER` and `CREATE ROLE` statements.